mheshpc/level1/README.md

 We'll send you Level 2 instructions as well.

-# Free Particpants: What To Do Once Finished
+# Free Participants: What To Do Once Finished
 Send us email (pointerwars2025@gmail.com) and we will send along level 2 instructions for you.
 If you have changed your mind and want code and performance numbers, you are more than welcome to send mail and we will